 With regards to the filter that you need for shooting the Sun, you do not need expensive glass filters, but a solar viewing film from a certified company like Thousand Oaks Optical or Baader Planetarium is more than enough.
 These solar films are made from polymer films and they block most of the harmful light and radiation making it safe for you to look through and photograph the Sun.

-You can buy one of the sheets sometimes cut to size or even an A4-sized one that can be used to cut out filters for your camera, binocular, solar viewing glasses, etc. Mount this cut sheet onto cut cardboard or something similar.
+You can buy one of the sheets sometimes cut to size or even an A4-sized one that can be used to cut out filters for your camera, binoculars, solar viewing glasses, etc. Mount this cut sheet onto cut cardboard or something similar.

 There are optical companies that make filters to fit the size of your lens, for example, I got mine done for the Sigma 150-600mm lens from a company that sells telescopes and other optics.
 You just need to give them the measurements they ask for a particular lens and they get the solar film mounted on a plastic rim with screws so you can fit them in front of the lens.